-Topend Sports
+Topend Sports Logo

 American Football at the Olympics

 American Football was a demonstration event at the Olympic Games in 1904 in St. Louis and 1932 in Los Angeles.
+In 2028, the sport will become an official sport at the Olympic Games in Los Angeles, in the form of Flag Football.

-A college football tournament was played at the 1904 Olympics, which was played at Francis Field.
+A college football tournament was demonstrated at the 1904 Olympics, played at Francis Field, a stadium at Washington University in St. Louis.
 11 matches involving 11 United States teams are known to have been played.
-The most memorable game was held on Nov.
-26 between two Native American teams, from the Carlisle Indian School of Pennsylvania and Haskell Institute of Kansas. took place before 12,000 fans.
+The most memorable game was held on November 26 between two Native American teams, from the Carlisle Indian School of Pennsylvania and Haskell Institute of Kansas.
+The game took place before 12,000 fans.
 Carlisle, coached by the legendary Pop Warner, won 38 to 4.

 Related Pages